Fortified Churches of Transylvania

 This was the first fortified church we visited, yet it was more like a castle than a fortified church.
-It has a traditional keep in the center, built in the late 13th century, and perimeter walls and gates built of stone.
+It has a traditional keep in the center, built in the late 13th century, and fortification walls and gates built of stone.

 When we arrived, it was closed, but a sign on the gate gave a phone number.
 When I called, I was told that someone would be there in ten minutes.
 Waiting, we watched village life pass by in the form of a man driving a horse and cart, and a group of children stared at us and asked for money before they wandered away again.
 Soon, a woman on a bike arrived and let us in.